Custom-Roles-for-TTT/TTT-Custom-Roles/API/METHODS_PLAYER_OBJECT.md

 *Added in:* 1.1.9\
 *Parameters:*
 - *role* - Which role to set the drunk to (see ROLE_* global enumeration)

+### plymeta:EnableRoleAbility()
+Enables this player's role ability, if it was previously disabled.\
+*NOTE*: If the player's role ability was previously disabled, this will also call the `TTTOnRoleAbilityEnabled` hook *Realm:* Client and Server\
+*Added in:* 2.2.9

 ### plymeta:ForceRoleNextRound(role)
 Forces a player to spawn as the specified role next round.
 Returns `true` if successful, `false` if that player has already been forced to be another role.\